[Scroll down for the latest news update - 25 October]

-TIMFO.ORG is the website of the Timor Sea Forum and supports East Timor's campaign to determine its maritime boundary with Australia.
+TIMFO.ORG is the website of the NSW Timor Sea Justice Forum and supports East Timor's campaign to determine its maritime boundary with Australia.

 There is no maritime boundary between our two countries, only provisional arrangements for resource sharing.
 The Timorese people say that "drawing the line" is an important and final step in fully determining their sovereign territory.

-As you can see in the video East Timor's leadership being very clear about what they are seeking from the Government of Australia.
+In the second video East Timor's leadership being very clear about what they are seeking from the Government of Australia.
 They put their position with passion, precision and with one voice.

 Thanks for visiting TIMFO.
-Please scroll down for the latest news, click on some of the blog post you can see listed on the right and look here for some ideas on what you can do.
-Also follow us on twitter - a great way to keep up-to-date!
+Please scroll down for the latest news, click on some of the blog posts you can see listed on the right and look here for some ideas on what you can do, there are sample letters there to help you bring the issue to your local member of parliament.
+Also follow us on twitter and Facebook - a great way to keep up-to-date!

 Till we see justice in the Timor Sea.